veracity/veracity-documentation/sections/dataworkbench/dataworkbench.md

 2. Apply filters to get relevant data.
 3. Save the data set.

-Veracity suggests using an existing templates for creating your data sets.
+Veracity suggests using an existing template for creating your data sets.
 The templates are shown in the **Home** tab under the navigation menu.
 Note that a template can contain one or more data sets.

 To create a new data set from a template:
 1. In the **Home** tab, select a template.